alemidev/scope-tui/README.md

 The resulting binary will be under `$HOME./cargo/bin`.
 Either add such folder to your `$PATH` or copy the resulting binary somewhere in your `$PATH`.

 ## Sources
+The `audio` source is included by default, it works across platforms (windows, macos, linux) and uses the default sound system available.
+Note that being able to listen your computer audio needs your sound system to have a loopback device (for example, macos doesn't! look into BlackHole)

-A very crude file source is always available, which can be a named pipe.
+A very crude file source is also included by default, which can be a named pipe.
 While this allows connecting `scope-tui` to a lot of things, it's not super convenient, and more specialized sources should be used when available.

-Currently only the PulseAudio source on Linux has been implemented, but more are planned for the future thanks to the modular sources structure.
+Optionally, on Linux the PulseAudio source is available, and directly connects to PulseAudio.

 Enable sources by passing the respective feature flags while compiling: `--features=pulseaudio,...`.
 Disable default features with `--no-default-features`.
+ * `cpal` : generic cross-platform audio implementation, backed by [cpal](https://github.com/rustaudio/cpal) **(enabled by default)**
+ * `file` : simple raw-file implementation, just consuming a file source **(enabled by default)**
- * `pulseaudio` : pulseaudio implementation with LibPulse Simple bindings **(enabled by default)**
+ * `pulseaudio` : pulseaudio implementation with LibPulse Simple bindings

 # Usage
 ```
-$ scope-tui [OPTIONS] <COMMAND>
+Usage: scope-tui [OPTIONS] <COMMAND>

 Commands:
+  file   use a file from filesystem and read its content
+  audio  use new experimental CPAL backend
   pulse  use PulseAudio Simple api to read data from an audio sink
-  file   use a file from filesystem and read its content
   help   Print this message or the help of the given subcommand(s)

 Options:
       --channels <N>      number of channels to open [default: 2]
+  -b, --buffer <SIZE>     size of audio buffer, and width of scope [default: 2048]
+      --sample-rate <HZ>  sample rate to use [default: 48000]
       --tune <NOTE>       tune buffer size to be in tune with given note (overrides buffer option)
-  -b, --buffer <SIZE>     size of audio buffer, and width of scope [default: 8192]
-      --sample-rate <HZ>  sample rate to use [default: 44100]
-  -r, --range <SIZE>      max value, positive and negative, on amplitude scale [default: 20000]
+  -s, --scale <x>         floating point vertical scale, from 0 to 1 [default: 1]
       --scatter           use vintage looking scatter mode instead of line mode
       --no-reference      don't draw reference line
       --no-ui             hide UI and only draw waveforms
       --no-braille        don't use braille dots for drawing lines
-  -h, --help              Print help information
+  -h, --help              Print help
-  -V, --version           Print version information
+  -V, --version           Print version
 ```

 The audio buffer size directly impacts resource usage, latency and refresh rate and its limits are given by the audio refresh rate.
 Larger buffers are slower but less resource intensive.
-A good starting value might be `8192` or tuning to the 0th octave.
+A good starting value might be `2048` at `48kHz`, which should guarantee at least 20 frames per second.
+Increasing sample rate and decreasing buffer size will allow scope-tui to refresh the screen faster.

-To change audio buffer size, the PulseAudio client must be restarted.
-Because of this, such option is configurable only at startup.
+To change audio buffer size or sample rate, scope-tui must be restarted, as it needs to re-initialize the audio device.
+Because of this, such options are only available from the command line, and not during usage.

 ## Controls
 * Use `q` or `CTRL+C` to exit